eliasweber123/node-red-contrib-ads-over-mqtt/README.md

   connection and holds AMS routing parameters (including source port and namespace).
 - **ads-over-mqtt-client-read-symbols** – reads the value of a given ADS symbol.
 The symbol can be configured in the node or supplied as `msg.symbol`.
+  The data type can be selected in the node or provided as `msg.dateityp`.
 - **ads-over-mqtt-write-symbols** – writes a value from `msg.payload` to the specified ADS symbol.